Honey Jar Altar Work

 How It Works

-After you have checked out and received your order confirmation email, go to the Honey/Sour Jar Intake & Contract page to fill out and submit the intake form.
-That will give me the necessary info to start your altar work service.
-If I have any questions for you, I'll reply to that intake to ask you.
+After you have checked out and received your order confirmation, go to the Honey Jar intake form to provide the info necessary for me to start your altar work service.
+If I have any additional questions for you, I'll reply to that intake to ask you.

 These are small jars about 2" high and holding about 1.5 oz, selected to be easy and safe to ship for a reasonable cost even full of ingredients and even surrounded by lots of bubble wrap.
 There is absolutely no correlation between the size of the jar and how well a honey jar working works :) But every once in a while, a client/customer has a specific working in mind or is dealing with a certain personal concern or formula where this jar is too small to hold what it needs to hold, so please don't book this without running it by me first if you have any concerns about the jar size, to make sure I have larger jars in stock and ready to go if necessary.

 This service does not come with a guarantee that it will start on a certain day or at a certain time.
 If your work must start on a certain day/time, DO NOT BOOK THIS SERVICE.
-You need your own customized, formal contract with the date agreed on in advance and put in writing.
+You need to contact me first for your own customized, formal contract with the date agreed on in advance and put in writing.

 I reserve the right to cancel and refund any booking of this or any service at my sole discretion, per site terms of service.
-To see what my reasons might be for such a thing, see the Commonly Requested Altar Work page.
 Just as you are under no obligation to continue this work after your initially contracted month is up, I am under no obligation to accept your booking of an extension, so you shouldn't assume that by booking a month of honey jar work, you therefore have a rootworker in your pocket for the next year or two.
 Doesn't work like that :)